3 Days in London: The Ultimate London Itinerary for First-Timers

 Westminster Abbey

-The current building dates from 1245 but this has been a site of royal events since the William the conqueror was crowned here in 1066.
+The current building dates from 1245 but this has been a site of royal events since the William the Conqueror was crowned here in 1066.
 Since then it has hosted over 40 coronations of British monarchs as well as weddings and funerals.
 Westminster Abbey is also the final resting place of thousands of historically significant people, including prime ministers, monarchs, poets and military leaders.

-Visiting Westminster Abbey is a wonderful thing to add to your London itinerary, the building itself is incredible, and inside there is a huge collection of artworks and artefacts.
+Visiting Westminster Abbey is a wonderful thing to add to your London itinerary, the building itself is incredible, and inside there is a huge collection of artworks and artifacts.
 There is a lot to get around and no miss the historical importance of some of the items so here is a great place to take a tour.
 This guided tour combines a walking tour of Westminster Abbey and the Palace of Westminster, with a guide to make sure you don’t miss anything important.

 Recommended tour